ResearchComputing/Documentation/docs/software/llms.md

 :::{tip}
 If you would like to point to your own directory for the Ollama models, you can do this as you load the module e.g.:
 ```
-export OLLAMA_MODELS=/projects/$USER/my_ollama_models; ml ollama/.latest
+export OLLAMA_MODELS=/projects/$USER/my_ollama_models; module load ollama
 ```
 :::

 At this point, you can use Ollama from the command line.
-If you would like to also use Ollama from within Python (needed for the [Using Ollama in a Python script](#using-ollama-in-a-python-script) section below), then you will need to activate our provided uv environment:
+If you would like to also use Ollama from within Python (needed for the [Using Ollama in a Python script](#using-ollama-in-a-python-script) section below), then you will need to activate our provided [uv](./uv.md#uv) environment:
 ```
 module load uv
 source $CURC_UV_ENV_DIR/ollama-python-api-env/bin/activate